eme64/blog/_posts/2024-12-24-Intro-to-C2-Part02.md

 Once `rr replay` starts for `java`, it tends to break at `_start`.
 At this point it has not yet loaded the JVM code, and so we can not yet set breakpoints.
 So I `continue` (or simply `c`) once.
 Now it traps at a `SIGSEGV`, which is expected (the JVM for example uses implicit null-checks, i.e. assumes a reference is not null, but when it happens to be null the signal-handler catches this and takes the exception path).
-If you get too many `SIGSEGV`, you can skip and silence them with `handle SIGSEGV nostop noprint`.
+If you get too many `SIGSEGV`, you can skip and silence them with `handle SIGSEGV nostop noprint` (you can also create a `.gdbinit` file with that line in your home directory to always apply this in your next debugging session).
 Since the symbols are now all
-available, I can set a breakpoint at `Compile::Optimize` with `b Optimize`.
+available, I can set a breakpoint at `Compile::Optimize` with `b Optimize` (you can set breakpoints earlier, rr will just complain about it).
 Continuing forward once more with `c`, we hit the `Breakpoint 1` at `Compile::Optimize`.

 We see that we are on this line: